FREE PAYMENT REMINDER TEMPLATES

 Kind regards, {{business_name}}

-Use this when the customer has not paid or replied after the first reminder.
+Use this when the invoice is still unpaid after your first reminder.

 04